Six tips to living the homeownership dream in 2019

 Be prepared for changes in the home purchase process in 2016.
 Learn about resources available to assist you.

 Home values are generally increasing at an annual rate of 4 to 5 percent, above the inflation rate, according to recent housing reports.
 That is good news for current homeowners watching their property values increase.
 But it means potential home buyers must come up with a larger down payment.
 Especially millennials who have been living with parents, have better job prospects and wages, and are thinking of moving out on their own.
-With mortgage rates still low and predicted to increase in 2016, this may be the year to plan on becoming homeowners before missing out.
+With mortgage rates still low, this may be the time to plan on becoming homeowners before missing out.

 Homeownership is one of the biggest financial decisions you make.
-The six tips from Michigan State University Extension for 2016 are:
+The six tips from Michigan State University Extension are: